B

 What Factors can Influence the Cost of Living in Cape Coral?

-Utilities: Similar to the prices of any goods or services, utility expenses can fluctuate widely, contingent on variables such as climate, available energy sources, geographical location and state regulations.
-Costs associated with electricity, water, heating, and waste disposal can differ in magnitude, depending on the specific city or state.
-In Cape Coral, the utilities index registers at 1.3% higher than the national average.
+Utilities: Much like any other costs, utility expenses can exhibit considerable variations, influenced by factors such as climate, available energy sources, geographic location and state regulations.
+The costs associated with electricity, water, heating, and waste disposal can vary significantly depending on the city or state in question.
+In Cape Coral, the utilities index stands at 14.7% higher than the national average.

 Where is the Data From?